The Blind Side (Family Guy): Reception

 In its original broadcast on January 15, 2012, "The Blind Side" was watched by 8.50 million U.S. viewers and acquired a 4.4/10 rating in the 18–49 demographic, a significant increase in ratings from the previous week's episode, "Meg and Quagmire."
 This also makes it the highest-viewed episode since season nine's "New Kidney in Town", which was viewed by 9.29 million people.
 The critical reaction was fairly positive.
 Kate Moon of TV Fanatic did not think Peter's staircase subplot line was funny and also thought the show should have used Marlee Matlin for more than just a few lines in the beginning, but she did think the episode was funny, specifically praising Stewie's moments in the episode.
 Ultimately, she gave the episode a 3.5 out of 5.

 Kevin McFarland of The A.V.
 Club gave the episode a B+, saying "The cutaways that came out of this plot didn’t work for me, particularly Peter’s contraption that lifts Joe, leading him to ecstatically believe that he’s dead and is rising to Heaven.
 The potshots at True Blood and Showgirls also fell flat because they felt like beating a dead horse, but I’ll take what I can get.
 When the main plot makes coherent sense, the B-plot makes me laugh consistently through simple but effective comedic escalation, and the cutaways don’t fill the room with groans, Family Guy succeeds.
 This is a decidedly above-average episode and one that didn’t get dragged down by the little bits that didn’t work.
 It’s not as good as “Back to the Pilot,” which remains the high water mark of the season so far, but “The Blind Side” can rest comfortably in second place for now."

-The scenes of Peter shouting a tirade of expletives as he falls down the stairs have garnered notable popularity on the Internet.